Love & Logistics: Modernizing Your Older Home

 The first consideration when adding a bathroom should be: how are you going to drain it?
 In other words, how are you going to get your new pipes to connect to water sources and sewer pipes.
 You may want the new bath there.
 But your existing plumbing demands that it go here, by the wall that already accommodates plumbing.

 Want to swap a shower for a bathtub, or vice versa?
 Not so fast.
 Because the god of codes has a sense of humor, tub drains are an inch and a half in diameter.
 Shower drains are two inches.
 You’ll have to update that connection, which takes up space.
 Is there enough room to accommodate it?
 You may have to drill through joists, compromising their strength.
 Want to put a toilet on the second floor?
-That requires a trap, so space and drainage limitations apply.
+That requires a large bend, so space and drainage limitations apply.
 Toilets in basements often prove that what flushes down must go up.
 If your basement is below the sewer line, you’ll need to add a sump pump.

 Cool Insulation Workarounds that Will Warm Your Heart